kubeshop/testkube-docs/docs/articles/examples/maven-basic.md

 # Basic Maven Example

-Below is a simple workflow for executing tests in a maven project stored on GitHub.
+Below is a simple workflow for executing tests in a Maven project stored on GitHub.
 You can paste this directly into the YAML of an existing or new test, just make sure to update the `name` and `namespace` for your environment as needed.

-- The `spec.content` property defines the path to the maven project on GitHub
+- The `spec.content` property defines the path to the Maven project on GitHub
+- the `spec.container` property defines default constraints for any container created in this workflow
-- the `spec.steps` property defines a single step that runs the mvn:test
+- the `spec.steps` property defines a single step that runs the `mvn:test`

 <SimpleMaven/>